F-R-Mitchell/Credit_Risk_Analysis/README.md

 ![EasyEnsembleClassifier](https://user-images.githubusercontent.com/87910875/147425805-cadbd39d-f904-4a2e-b895-caf12be55aaf.png)

 The high_risk F1 for the algorithm was 15% mostly due to the very low precision.
-The F1 score for low_risk is very goot at 93%.
+The F1 score for low_risk is very accurate at 93%.

 ### Summmary

 I do not recommend any of the models due to relatively low accuracies for predicting credit risk.
 Even though the EasyEnsembleClassifier has an accuracy of 93%, I don't think it is accurate enough for predicting credit risk.
-If the model would be used then out of 100 loans, 7 could be inaccuarate labeled by the model and if the company is handling large quantities of loans, it could cost the company millions.
+If the model would be used then out of 100 loans, 7 could be inaccuarately labeled by the model and if the company is handling large quantities of loans, it could cost the company millions.